trimble-oss/website-modus.trimble.com/content/elements/app-header.md

 **Use when**

-- Designing hybrid and web applications
+- Designing hybrid and web applications.
-- Positioning a primary navigation menu
+- Positioning a primary navigation menu.
-- Branding an application
+- Branding an application.
 - Providing access to
-  - An account profile, other applications, help content, notifications, and search
+  - An account profile, other applications, help content, notifications, and search.
-  - Positioning a consistent component to connect various Trimble applications
+  - Positioning a consistent component to connect various Trimble applications.

 **Don’t use when**

-- Building native applications following platform specific user interface guidelines
+- Building native applications following platform specific user interface guidelines.
-- Building desktop applications employing frameworks similar to Windows Ribbon
+- Building desktop applications employing frameworks similar to Windows Ribbon.
-- Building marketing websites
+- Building marketing websites.
-- Building email templates
+- Building email templates.

 ## Specifications